Deeraj7/Deeraj7/README.md

 ## ✨ Daily Inspiration
 <marquee behavior="scroll" direction="left" scrollamount="5">
-   "A little impatience will spoil great plans." - **Christopher Reeve**
+   "Chop your own wood and it will warm you twice. " - **Albert Einstein**
 </marquee>

 ---